XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 08DE7D96082187F6E6578530258C77FAABABE4C20474BDB82F04B021F1A68647 | Enabled   |

 Creates "Payment Channels" for XRP.
 Payment channels are a tool for facilitating repeated, unidirectional payments or temporary credit between two parties.
-Ripple expects this feature to be useful for the [Interledger Protocol](https://interledger.org/).
+This feature is expected to be useful for the [Interledger Protocol](https://interledger.org/).
 One party creates a Payment Channel and sets aside some XRP in that channel for a predetermined expiration.
 Then, through off-ledger secure communications, the sender can send "Claim" messages to the receiver.
 The receiver can redeem the Claim messages before the expiration, or choose not to in case the payment is not needed.
 The receiver can verify Claims individually without actually distributing them to the network and waiting for the consensus process to redeem them, then redeem the combined content of many small Claims later, as long as it is within the expiration.

 Creates three new transaction types: [PaymentChannelCreate][], [PaymentChannelClaim][], and [PaymentChannelFund][].
 Creates a new ledger object type, [PayChannel](paychannel.html).
 Defines an off-ledger data structure called a `Claim`; the PaymentChannelClaim uses a signature for this data structure.
 Creates new `rippled` API methods: [`channel_authorize`](channel_authorize.html) (creates a signed Claim), [`channel_verify`](channel_verify.html) (verifies a signed Claim), and [`account_channels`](account_channels.html) (lists Channels associated with an account).